civitaspo/digdag-operator-ecs_task/README.md

     - The configuration map is the same as the snake-cased [API_PlacementStrategy](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PlacementStrategy.html).
 - **platform_version**: The platform version on which to run your task.
 If one is not specified, the latest version is used by default. (string, optional)
 - **started_by**: An optional tag specified when a task is started. (string, optional)
+- **tags**: The metadata that you apply to the task to help you categorize and organize them.
+Each tag consists of a key and an optional value, both of which you define.
+Tag keys can have a maximum character length of 128 characters, and tag values can have a maximum length of 256 characters. (string to string map, optional)
+    - For using this option, require [migrating Amazon ECS deployment to the new ARN and resource ID format](Migrating your Amazon ECS deployment to the new ARN and resource ID format).
 - **workspace_s3_uri_prefix**: S3 uri prefix for using as workspace. (string, required)
     - Currently, input params, output params, stdout, stderr, and internal scripts are put on S3, and then they are not removed.
 So it's insecure unless strict access control to S3.
     - This option is **deprecated**.
 Please use **tmp_storage** option instead.